zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

 # HR Dashboard - Power BI Project

-This Power BI project presents a comprehensive **HR Dashboard** developed for **HR DashBoard**.
+This Power BI project presents a comprehensive **HR Dashboard** developed for **HR  Department**.
 It provides a detailed visualization and analysis of the organization's HR data including employee demographics, department-wise distributions, service statistics, and more.

 ---